SPRING MBB 980 LOTTERY

-To enroll in an MBB 980 seminar, attend the first class meeting.
-Your instructor will explain the process to be admitted, often including a lottery.
-Before the course registration deadline of September 12th/February 1st, your instructor will inform you if you have a space in the seminar and will approve course admissions online.
+To enroll in an MBB 980 seminar, attend the first class meeting, then participate in the seminars lottery noted at the top of this page, and add the course to your Crimson Cart.
+Before the course registration deadline of September 12th/February 1st, you will be emailed to inform you if you have a space in the seminar.
+If you are admitted, your instructor will approve your course admissions online.

 In addition to the MBB 980 courses, some departmental courses also qualify, and are listed below after the MBB seminars.

 Neuroscience/Neurobiology students are expected to choose only from among the MBB 980 courses (no departmental options).
 Some tracks, including Psychology and Human Evolutionary Biology, will want to approve which course a student takes from those listed below; consult your concentration advisor if this applies to you.

 The Biological and Social Embedding of Early Life Stress (fall 2018)